rl-language/rlc/README.md

 ### Installation for developers

-We provide a setup script that download the rlc repository and a setupscrit that will download and compile LLVM as well as RLC.
+We provide a setup script that downloads the rlc repository and a setup script that will download and compile LLVM as well as RLC.
 As long as the dependencies written before are met you should just be able to run the following commands and everything should work.
-Installing and building llvm debug will take ~100 gibabytes of hard drive space and will require a large ammount of time and RAM.
+Installing and building llvm debug will take ~100 gigabytes of hard drive space and will require a large amount of time and RAM.

-Hard drive space can be reclaimed by deleating LLVM build directory after it has been fully built.
+Hard drive space can be reclaimed by deleting LLVM build directory after it has been fully built.

 Download the setup.sh file in the root of the repository and then run:
 ```